.

 Henry's character and appearance

 A contemporary has stated of Henry III that "His mind seemed not to stand on a firm basis, for every sudden accident put him into passion".
-He was of middle stature and like his father, inclined to be plump.
-He had a drooping left eyelid that covered half of the eye which rendered him a rather sinister appearance.
+He was of middle stature, measuring around 5' 6" and like his father, inclined to be plump.
+He had a drooping left eyelid, which was inherited by his oldest son Edward I, the eyelid covered half of the eye which rendered him a rather sinister appearance.

 Personal Rule

+In 1236, Henry married Eleanor of Provence, whose sister Margaret had already married Louis IX of France.
 Henry launched an unsuccessful expedition into Gascony in 1230, a belated attempt to regain the Plantagenet ancestral lands in France.
-In 1236 he married Eleanor of Provence.
 Eleanor was the second daughter of Raymond Berenger, Count of Provence (1198-1245) and Beatrice of Savoy (1206-66).
 Beatrice herself was the daughter of Tomasso, Count of Savoy and Margaret of Geneva.
 Eleanor's elder sister, Margaret, was married to the King of France.
 No physical description of Eleanor survives, but since her son Edward I was over six feet tall and her husband was not, it can safely be assumed that she was quite tall for a woman.
 Unlike her husband, Eleanor was a strong willed character.
-Legend records that his attention had been drawn to her by a poem she addressed to his brother, Richard, Earl of Cornwall.
+Legend records that his attention had been drawn to her by a poem she addressed to his brother, Richard Earl of Cornwall.

 Henry and Simon de Montfort

 Edward defeated de Montfort at the Battle of Evesham in 1265.
 Henry was thrown to the ground and would have been killed had he not lifted his visor and exclaimed to his assailant "Save me, save me, I am Henry of Winchester!"
 De Montfort, the founder of Parliament, was killed in battle.
-His body was cut into pieces and his head impaled upon London Bridge.
-Such of his remains which could be found were buried beneath the altar of Evesham Abbey.
+His body was cut into pieces and his head sent to Wigmore Castle.
+Some of his remains which could be found were buried beneath the altar of Evesham Abbey.
 Edward, although disliking de Montfort, adopted some of his ideas.

 The Final Years